Y0Coss/docs-fork/pages/public_cloud/public_cloud_databases/databases_18_regions_comparison/guide.en-gb.md

 OVHcloud managed databases offer two main deployment modes, each optimized for specific use cases and offering various levels of resilience and failover:

 1. **1-AZ Region**: for standard applications, offering basic resilience with optimized cost.
-2. **3-AZ Region**: suitable for applications that require high availability with low RTO/RPO and resilience to availability zone outage.
+2. **3-AZ Region**: suitable for applications that handles highly critical data or require high availability with low RTO/RPO and resilience to availability zone outage.

 ## Deployment modes